gargum/4x12-Tentacle/README.md

  Afterwards, simply download the SquidHID repository as a .ZIP file, and extract it into the **Arduino/libraries/** directory where NimBLE-Arduino is also stored.

- Next, modify the included config.h file as follows:
+ Next, for the ESP32 C3 Super Mini, modify the included config.h file as follows:

  ``` C++
 /**